 A coherent perfect absorber is a system in which the complete absorption of electromagnetic radiation is achieved by controlling the interference of multiple incident waves.
-Here, we review recent advances in the design and applications of such devices.
-We present the theoretical principles underlying the phenomenon of coherent perfect absorption and give an overview of the photonic structures in which it can be realized, including planar and guided-mode structures, graphene-based systems, parity-symmetric and time-symmetric structures, 3D structures and quantum-mechanical systems.
-We then discuss possible applications of coherent perfect absorption in nanophotonics, and, finally, we survey the perspectives for the future of this field.
+We have thoroughly examined recent breakthroughs in designing and utilizing these devices.
+We have elucidated the theoretical foundations of coherent perfect absorption and surveyed various photonic structures capable of achieving it.
+These encompass planar and guided-mode structures, graphene-based systems, parity-symmetric and time-symmetric structures, 3D structures, and quantum-mechanical systems.
+Furthermore, we have explored potential applications in nanophotonics and provided an outlook on the future of this field.

 Recently, a broad spectrum of exceptional scattering phenomena attainable in suitably engineered structures has been predicted and demonstrated.
 Examples include bound states in the continuum, exceptional points in parity–time (𝒫𝒯)-symmetrical non-Hermitian systems, coherent perfect absorption, virtual perfect absorption, nontrivial lasing, nonradiating sources, and others.
-In this paper, we establish a unified description of such exotic scattering phenomena and show that the origin of all these effects can be traced back to the properties of poles and zeros of the underlying scattering matrix.
-We provide insights on how managing these special points in the complex frequency plane provides a powerful approach to tailor unusual scattering regimes.
+Our paper presents a unified description of exotic scattering phenomena, linking them to the properties of poles and zeros in the scattering matrix.
+By effectively manipulating these points in the complex frequency plane, we offer valuable insights for customizing unconventional scattering regimes.

-In this Letter, we discuss the general problem of exciting radiationless field distributions in open cavities, with the goal of clarifying recent findings on this topic.
-We point out that the radiationless scattering states, like anapoles, considered in several recent studies, are not eigenmodes of an open cavity; therefore, their external excitation is neither surprising nor challenging (similar to the excitation of nonzero internal fields in a transparent, or cloaked, object).
-Even more, the radiationless anapole field distribution cannot be sustained without the actual presence of external incident fields.
-Conversely, we show that the Lorentz reciprocity theorem prevents the external excitation of radiationless optical eigenmodes, as in the case of embedded eigenstates and bound states in the continuum in open cavities, while there is no limit to how close one can approach these nonradiating states in the lossless limit.
-Our discussion clarifies the analogies and differences between invisible bodies, nonradiating sources, anapole scatterers and emitters, and embedded eigenstates, especially in relation to their external excitation.
+In this Letter, we explore exciting radiationless field distributions in open cavities, aiming to clarify recent findings.
+We highlight that radiationless scattering states, such as anapoles, studied in recent research, are not eigenmodes of open cavities.
+Thus, their external excitation is unsurprising, similar to exciting nonzero internal fields in a transparent or cloaked object.
+Additionally, the sustained radiationless anapole field distribution requires the presence of external incident fields.
+Conversely, we demonstrate that the Lorentz reciprocity theorem prevents external excitation of radiationless optical eigenmodes, like embedded eigenstates and bound states in the continuum in open cavities.
+Remarkably, there is no limit to approaching these nonradiating states in the lossless scenario.
+Our discussion clarifies the analogies and distinctions between invisible bodies, nonradiating sources, anapole scatterers and emitters, and embedded eigenstates, particularly regarding their external excitation.

 Y. Ra’Di, A. Krasnok, and A. Alù, Virtual Critical Coupling, ACS Photonics 7, 1468 (2020).

-Here, we extend the notion of critical coupling to high-Q lossless resonators, based on tailoring the temporal profile of the excitation wave.
-Utilizing coupled-mode theory, we demonstrate an effect analogous to critical coupling by mimicking loss with nonmonochromatic excitations at complex frequencies.
-Remarkably, we show that this approach enables unitary excitation efficiency in open systems, even in the limit of extreme quality factors in the regime of quasi-bound states in the continuum.
+We have extended the concept of critical coupling to high-Q lossless resonators by manipulating the excitation wave's temporal profile.
+Using coupled-mode theory, we have successfully replicated critical coupling effects by employing nonmonochromatic excitations at complex frequencies to simulate loss.
+Significantly, our findings reveal that this method achieves optimal excitation efficiency in open systems, even when dealing with extremely high quality factors in the regime of quasi-bound states in the continuum.

-Here, we propose a gain-free route to PT symmetry by extending it to complex-frequency excitations that can mimic gain in passive systems.
-Based on the concept of virtual absorption, extended here to implement also virtual gain, we implement PT symmetry in the complex-frequency plane and realize its landmark effects, such as broken phase transitions, anisotropic transmission resonances, and laser-absorber pairs, in a fully passive, hence inherently stable, system.
-These results open a path to establish PT symmetry and non-Hermitian physics in passive platforms.
+We have proposed a gain-free approach to achieving PT symmetry by incorporating complex-frequency excitations, simulating gain in passive systems.
+By introducing the concept of virtual absorption and virtual gain, we have successfully implemented PT symmetry in the complex-frequency plane.
+Our work demonstrates key effects like broken phase transitions, anisotropic transmission resonances, and laser-absorber pairs, within a fully passive and inherently stable system.
+These findings pave the way for establishing PT symmetry and non-Hermitian physics in passive platforms.

 Scattering Anomalies